dimi2/DyAnnotationExtractor/work/documents/Manual.md

 DyAnnotationExtractor -input "Getting Started with Ubuntu 16.04.pdf"
 ```

-(this will create file with same name in the same directory, with added '.md' suffix)
+(this will create a file with same name in the same directory, with added '.md' suffix)

 Now you have extract of the book which is not 100 but 5-6 pages.
 So, you can skim just the exported text instead of re-reading the entire book.